 Morton Murray Woolley, M.D. passed away peacefully on December 11, 2019 in Hailey, Idaho surrounded by family.
 He was a devoted and loving husband, father, grandfather and uncle, as well as a world-renowned pioneer in pediatric surgery.

-To send flowers in memory of Morton Murray Woolley, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Morton Murray Woolley, please visit our Heartfelt Sympathies Store.

 Born in Atlanta, Georgia on September 17, 1924 to Mary Beatrice Murray Woolley and Andrew Price Woolley, he attended Worthington High School and Otterbein College in Ohio before serving in the U.S. Navy in World War II.
 He then graduated from Loma Linda University School of Medicine in 1951.
 During a surgical residency at Los Angeles County Hospital, he met Emma Jane Griffith, M.D., another resident who became the love of his life for the next 65 years.
 They married in 1955 and moved to Boston where he completed a fellowship in pediatric surgery under Dr. Robert E. Gross at the Boston Children's Hospital in 1959.